alfredxiao/jackplay/README.md

    - show only return value
    - show only execution elapsed time
 17. Display current scripts, allow disable/remove one/multiple of them
-18. auto refresh, and load only updated log history
+18. **DONE** auto refresh, and load only updated log history
+19. in UI,Filter log messages